EU AI Act Database Registration — What US Companies Need to Know

 For deployers that are public authorities or institutions using high-risk AI systems, separate registration obligations also apply.

-This is not a task that can be completed in isolation.
 Registration requires a completed conformity assessment, meaning the entire compliance process — risk management, data governance, technical documentation, human oversight design — must be finished before registration is possible.
+The database entry references the Declaration of Conformity, which is itself the output of a complete compliance program.
+This is why the registration deadline is, in practical terms, the deadline for everything that precedes it.

 Related reading

-EU AI Act Compliance Audit · EU AI Act Timeline · EU AI Act Fines
+EU AI Act Compliance Audit · EU AI Act Timeline · EU Authorised Representative · EU AI Act Fines

 Assess your exposure

-Take our free 5-minute assessment to determine how these obligations apply to your organization.
+Take our free 5-minute assessment to determine how these obligations apply to your organization under both the current and proposed regimes.